PDF Generation API with Watermark and Stamp

 - .NET 9 SDK

-- Docker (if using Docker Compose)
+- Docker (optional, for containerized deployment using Docker Compose)

 Local Setup